-The OIE accepts anonymous and third-party reports of alleged Prohibited Sex Discrimination and will follow up on such reports.
+The OIE accepts anonymous and third-party reports of alleged Non-Sex Based Prohibited Discrimination and will follow up on such reports.
 The individual making the report is encouraged to provide as much detailed information as possible to allow the OIE to investigate and respond as appropriate.
-The OIE may be limited in the ability to investigate an anonymous report unless sufficient information is furnished to enable the OIE to conduct a meaningful and fair investigation.
+The OIE may be limited in the ability to investigate and respond to an anonymous report unless sufficient information is furnished to enable the OIE to conduct a meaningful and fair investigation.